 On August 10, 1922, a small group of students who attended Teachers College at Columbia University in NY and their college professor, Elizabeth Farrell, founded the International Council for the Education of Exceptional Children (now known as CEC).
 At the time, CEC had 12 members, and now, it has members all across the world who are interested in the education of children with exceptionalities.

 Thirty years after the formation of CEC, the New York State Federation of Chapters of the Council for Exceptional Children (NYSCEC) was officially founded.
-We are a community of highly visible and passionate professionals who are the state voice and vision of special education.
 We are the largest state chapter in the larger international community of CEC.

 Since our inception, our mission has been to improve the educational outcomes for individuals with exceptionalities, and we continue to be driven by this mission today.